wkrueger/typescript-gitbook/modules.md

 * A TypeScript file is considered module-less if it has no imports or exports;
 * All typescript source files share the same global context.
 Which is defined at the `include` entry of the tsconfig;
 * A file can manually include a reference through the addition of the "triple slash directive" at the first line.
-Shivers from the good-ol-triple-slash-directive-times?

 ```
 ///<reference path=“./path/to/file”/>
 ```